ysun/nvim/README.md

 ## Prerequisite

 1. Install NeoVim.
 Refer to [NeoVim Installation Wiki](https://github.com/neovim/neovim/wiki/Installing-Neovim)
-2. Install language servers (clangd, bashls, etc.).
-Refer to [server_configurations.md](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) on how to install language servers.
-3. Have access to github.com.
+2. Have access to github.com.
 Proxy may need to be configured if sitting in internal network.

 ## Install

 1. Clone this repo to ~/.config/nvim
 2. Launch 'nvim'.
 This will download all the necessary plugins automatically.
 3. Quit nvim, and relaunch nvim.
 That's it.

+## Post-Install

+1. Install language servers (clangd, bashls, etc.).
+Refer to [server_configurations.md](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) on how to install language servers.
+2. Install Nerd font

 ## Generate compile_commands.json for Linux Kernel